1. Home

 Payments

-Students are expected to make payment arrangements with the Office of Student Accounts (Duns Scotus Hall, Room 112) by the due date stated on their self-service billing statement for the amount of the semester charges less any financial aid and/or bank loans.
-A $100.00 late payment fee will be assessed if arrangements are made after this date.
-If financial aid and/or bank loans are pending, students must sign a promissory note online by logging into my.daemen.edu to complete the registration process and be admitted to classes.
-Registrations may be canceled for any student who does not make satisfactory payment arrangements.
+Students are expected to make payment arrangements with the Office of Student Accounts (Duns Scotus Hall, Room 112) by the due date stated on their Self-Service billing statement for semester charges less any financial aid and/or bank loans.
+A late payment fee will be assessed if arrangements are made after this date.

-Checks should be made payable to Daemen University and mailed to the Office of Student Accounts, Duns Scotus Hall, Room 112, 4380 Main Street, Amherst, New York 14226.
+Payment can be made in person by check or cash at the Office of Student Accounts, Duns Scotus Hall, Room 112, 4380 Main Street, Amherst, New York 14226.

-All financial obligations must be settled in full before any claim is made for a degree, semester grade reports, or transcripts.
-Students will be charged for collection agency fees and reasonable attorney’s fees incurred in enforcing the collection of any and all outstanding amounts owed to the University.
+All financial obligations must be settled in full before any claim is made for a degree, or semester grade reports.
+Students will be charged for collection agency fees and reasonable attorney fees incurred in enforcing the collection of any and all outstanding amounts owed to the University.

 Withdrawals and Refunds